Young Funeral Directors

 The Ohio Funeral Directors Association treats all distinguished service award applicants without regard to race, sex, color, national origin or ancestry, religion, political affiliation, veteran status, disability or handicap, affectional or sexual orientation, or marital status.

-Submission Period is NOW CLOSED.
-Nominations will be accepted December 1, 2023 - February 28, 2024.
+Nominations will be accepted December 1, 2025 - February 28, 2026.

 Award Recipients